 The tax deadline in Switzerland is March 31st.
 Did you miss it, or were you ahead of the game?
 If you haven’t filed your expat tax returns yet, don’t worry!
-We have the info you need to get caught up no matter how behind you are on your taxes, along with cost-effective tips on how to catch up.
+We have the info you need to get caught up no matter how behind you are on your taxes, along with cost-effective tips for filing US taxes from Switzerland.

 Swiss Taxes: The Basics